realm/realm-java/examples/objectServerActivityTrackerExample/README.md

 ## Requirements

-Two Query-based Realms must exist on the server.
+Two Query-based reference Realms must exist on the server.
 These must be called:

 * `/demo1`
 * `/demo2`